Unveiling m-Sharpness Through the Structure of Stochastic Gradient Noise: Introduction

-and \(\rho>0\) is a hyperparameter controlling its radius.
-Solving the inner maximization yields $\epsilon^*(x)=\frac{\nabla f(x)}{\|\nabla f(x)\|}.$ The algorithm, referred to as \textit{n-SAM}, computes its perturbation using the full‐batch gradient.
+which admits the closed-form expression \( \epsilon^*(x) = \nabla f(x)/\|\nabla f(x)\|. \) Here $\rho>0$ is a hyperparameter controlling the perturbation radius.
+The algorithm, referred to as \textit{n-SAM}, computes its perturbation using the full‐batch gradient.
 Its update at iteration \(k\) is

 where \(\eta>0\) is the learning rate, \(\rho>0\) the perturbation radius.

 Calculating the perturbation on the entire training dataset at each step is prohibitively expensive.
 Therefore, \cite{Foret2021} suggest estimating the perturbation using a mini-batch, resulting in SAM commonly used in practice.
 We refer to the practical SAM algorithm as \textit{mini-batch SAM} to distinguish it from other variants.
 The update rule can be summarized: